Liquid-activated quantum emission from pristine hexagonal boron nitride for nanofluidic sensing: Main Text

-Liquid-activated native defects reported here host bright dipolar emission, with millions of photons emitted at trapping sites of the trajectories.
-The dipolar emission patterns shown in Fig. 3e suggest individual emitters, yet clusters of aligned emissive defects could exhibit the same pattern.
-To demonstrate that the measured fluorescence originates from single emitters, we performed time-correlated single-photon counting.
-For this, a 0.7 mW continuous-wave 561 nm laser beam was focused to a $\sim 1 \mu m^2$ spot onto hBN crystals in liquid, and fluorescence signal was collected by two fiber-coupled single photon detectors (SPDs) in a Hanbury Brown and Twiss interferometer configuration (inset of Fig. 4a).
-The typical time trace of a stable single emitter in acetonitrile is shown in Fig. 4a.
-The observed photon count rate, close to a million counts per second, is comparable to previous reports\cite{tran2016quantum}.
-As shown in Fig. 4b, the analysis of photon arrival times from a 10s-long trace in Fig. 4a exhibited a pronounced anticorrelation between both SPDs at zero delay time, which is the signature of non-classical, sub-Poissonian light.
-The extent of the photon antibunching dip $g^{(2)}(0)=0.25\pm 0.02$ without background correction shows unambiguously single-photon emission (SPE) from hBN defects in liquid.
+To prove that the measured fluorescence originates from single-photon emitters, we performed time-correlated photon counting.
+For this, a 0.7 mW continuous-wave 561 nm laser beam was focused to a $\approx$ 1 µm$^2$ spot onto hBN crystals in liquid, and fluorescence signal was collected by two single photon detectors (SPDs) in a Hanbury Brown and Twiss interferometer configuration (inset of Fig. 4a).
+The typical time trace of a stable single emitter in acetonitrile is shown in Figure 4a.
+The analysis of photon arrival times from a 10s window shows a clear photon antibunching dip $g^{(2)}(0)=0.25\pm 0.02$ at zero delay time, demonstrating single-photon emission (Fig. 4b).
 This result implies that the bright spots are single emitters and not clusters, thereby their optical readout truly reports on nanoscale properties of the liquid.
-The long-lasting emission thus stems from the strong chemisorption interaction between a single activating molecule and a single defect.
-The onset of quantum emission through the formation of a single covalent bond with a molecule was observed in carbon nanotubes\cite{he2017tunable}, but the mechanism at play here exhibits the particularity of being fully reversible.
+This activation of quantum emission through the strong chemisorption interaction between a single activating molecule and a single defect was observed in carbon nanotubes\cite{he2017tunable}, but the mechanism at play here exhibits the particularities of being transient and observed in liquid.
+Photon statistics under pulsed excitation show the suppression of the correlated pulse peak at zero delay time, confirming single-photon emission (Fig. 4c).
+This feature was also found in hexadecane with a measured $g^{(2)}(0)=0.45\pm 0.04$.
+We thus demonstrated liquid-tunable single-photon emission with a ZPL shift of 21 nm (inset in Fig. 4b).
+This shift is comparable to those achieved by hBN defects in response to strain\cite{mendelson2020strain} or electric fields\cite{nikolay2019very}, which shows the potential of liquid-activated emitters as dielectric environment sensors.